blepping/ComfyUI-bleh/README.md

 ## BlehFixGuiderPreviewing

-Mostly only necessary for LTX previewing.
-You absolutely need to pass your guider through this for LTX (2.0, 2.3, 2.3 wide) previews to work.
+Mostly only necessary for audio/viduo model previewing (currently LTX and Minimax H3).
+You absolutely need to pass your guider through this for LTX (2.0, 2.3, 2.3 wide) or Minimax H3 previews to work.
 If you're generating videos with a FPS other than the video model's default (regardless of the video model type) then you can set `fps_override` to avoid your animated previews playing with the wrong speed.
 For LTX 2.3, you'll need to set `prefer_previewer` to `ltxav23` or `ltxav23wide` because there isn't a way for a previewer to detect whether the latent is in LTX 2.0 or LTX 2.3 format.
 I've been using the wide LTX 2.3 version (linked below) - it's better quality, but possibly somewhat higher resource usage.

 ### BlehTAEVideoEncode and BlehTAEVideoDecode